 - Increases student knowledge about assessment and evaluation practices.

 If you are using the same groups for the entire term, it will be helpful to do a peer assessment 3 times.
-The first occasion should be a couple weeks into the term, then again at midterm and a final assessment at the end of the term.
+The first occasion should be a couple weeks into the group work, then again at mid group work and a final assessment at the end of the group work.
 This will encourage developmental feedback and improvement.
 Only assessing group work when it is completed is not a learning experience for students, since they have no chance to improve their grade based on the feedback they receive.

 Considerations to use iPeer:

-Do students have access to the results in order to plan for improvement?
+Will students have access to the results in order to plan for improvement?
 Are they accountable to each other?
-Or can they get away with harshness or inflation?
+Or can they get away with harsh or inflated peer assessment?

 - The assessments of group process should be formative (more than once) so that there is motivation to contribute and improve.